dbbs-lab/bsb-core/docs/usage/getting-started.rst

 	like to familiarize yourself with the core concepts and get a more top level understanding first, check out the :doc:`./top-level-guide` before you continue.

-There are 2 ways of building models using the Brain Scaffold Builder (BSB), the first is through **configuration**, the second is **scripting**.
-The 2 methods complement each other so that you can load the general model from a configuration file and then layer on more complex steps under your full control in a Python script.
-Be sure to take a quick look at each code tab to see the equivalent forms of configuration coding!
+The framework supports both declarative statements in configuration formats, or Python code.
+Be sure to take a quick look at each code tab to get a feel for the equivalent forms of configuration coding!

 Create a project
 ================